Rhodes: Geography

-The island of Rhodes is shaped like a spearhead, 79.7 km long and 38 km across at its widest, with a total area of approximately 1400 km2 and a coastline of approximately 220 km.
+The island of Rhodes is shaped like a spearhead, 79.7 km long and 38 km across at its widest, with a total area of approximately 1400 km2 -much larger than the rest of the Dodecanese put together- and a coastline of approximately 220 km.
 Limestone is the main bedrock.
 The city of Rhodes is located at the northern tip of the island, as well as the site of the ancient and modern commercial harbours.
 The main airport is the Diagoras International Airport (IATA code: RHO), located 14 km to the southwest of the city in Paradisi.
 The road network radiates from the city along the east and west coasts.

 Outside the city of Rhodes, the island is dotted with small villages of whitewashed homes and spa resorts, among them Faliraki, Lindos, Kremasti, Haraki, Pefkos, Archangelos, Afantou, Koskinou, Embona (Attavyros), Paradisi, and Trianta (Ialysos).

 Rhodes is situated 363 km east-southeast from the Greek mainland, and 18 km from the southern shore of Turkey.
 Mount Attavyros, at 1216 m, is the island's highest point of elevation.